zhrispineda/Settings-watchOS/README.md

 ## Usage
 Open the project in Xcode and run with either a watchOS Simulator or a physical Apple Watch with Developer Mode enabled as a destination.

-As this is a project for learning Swift and SwiftUI, feel free to fork, explore, and make the project your own for any personal use!
+Feel free to fork, explore, and make the project your own for any personal use!

 ## Disclaimers
 - This app is a recreation of one of Apple's own apps and designs.